anurag1234565/HomePage/README.md

   2.Download the zip file from the latest release.<br>

   3.Managing Databases<br>
-  &nbsp;&nbsp;(If you are not comfortable with these commands you can use phpMyadmin and do as below in gui.)<br> &nbsp;&nbsp;-Create a database named ```homepage```.
+  &nbsp;&nbsp;(If you are not comfortable with these commands you can use phpMyadmin and do as below in GUI.)<br> &nbsp;&nbsp;-Create a database named ```homepage```.
   <br>
       ```